Shubwub/couchbase-ui/README.md

   - ### 🐶 Husky
     Husky pre-commit hooks are used to ensure breaking or poor-quality code is not commited to the git repo.
 The pre-commit hook script can be found in `.husky/_/pre-commit`.
 This script will run the cypress tests as well as linting all js files.

+  - ### 💄 Styling
+    The styling of this project is done through the use of [**styled-components**][sc].
+This is a third-party library with the aim of blurring the line between react components and SCSS styling.
+At the time of writing `create-react-app` currently does not support the latest version of node-sass and so to avoid the setup of dart-sass on a windows machine, I opted to use styled-components as it's something I'm familiar with and looking to use more anyway.
 - ## 🧪 Testing

   This project uses [**Cypress**][c] and [**mocha**][m] for it's testing.
 Cypress was chosen as it's what's most familiar and better reflects a user journey through an application.
 On the other hand, mocha was implemented as a way to explicitely run unit tests for the mnemonic generating function.